fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 ```
 ### Each v Map
 ###### `each`
 The `each` method works on objects that allow for iteration and is commonly used along with a block.
 If given a block, `each` runs the code in the block once for every element in the collection and *returns the collection it was invoked on*.
+It __does not care about the return value of the block__.
 If no block is given, it returns an *Enumerator* object.

 Let's walk through what happens when `.each` is called:
 ```